 Growing numbers of foreigners are ending up on the wrong side of the law in Thailand.
 This is despite Thailand’s reputation of being a grim place to face imprisonment.
 And it’s not just foreign men.
-Foreigners around the world are familiar with the scene from the popular movie Bridget Jones Diary and from TV footage of prisoners within the Thai penal system shuffling in ankle chains from prison transport vehicles.
+Foreigners around the world are familiar with the scene from the popular movie Bridget Jones Diary and TV footage of prisoners within the Thai penal system shuffling in ankle chains from prison transport vehicles.

 UK women wished he had stayed in Thai prison instead of UK transfer

 Gregory who was banged up in Thailand for three years before being repatriated to a prison in the UK.
 Amazingly, Gregory recalls that she regretted her decision to ask for a transfer to the UK as conditions in Thailand were better: ‘I wish I had stayed in Thailand,’ she said.
 Gregory recalled that in the Thai prison she could go outside quite often and see the blue sky and trees in the prison garden.
-Gregory, on her return to server the remaining 20 years of her 23 years sentence was placed in a maximum security UK prison despite the offence being on the lower end of the scale under UK law.
+Gregory, on her return to serve the remaining 20 years of her 23 years sentence was placed in a maximum-security UK prison despite the offence being on the lower end of the scale under UK law.
 Her final release from prison came in 2010 after a Royal pardon was issued by the Thai King.

-The UK woman later went on to become a student at Oxford after here release from prison.
+The UK woman later went on to become a student at Oxford after her release from prison.
 She was denied access to Thailand after returning recently to meet old friends from her prison days.